ksauraj/toxin/README.md

 ```
 ### Usage
 ![Usage Image](https://github.com/noobyysauraj/toxin/blob/master/images/usage.jpg?raw=true)
-`[NOTE] Once tools installed, run setup first.`
+>[NOTE] Once tool installed, run setup first by selecting 3rd option

 ### Use at your own responsibilities.
-The author does not hold any responsibility for the bad use of this tool, this tool is made only for education purpose.
+The author does not hold any responsibility for the bad use of this tool, this tool is made only for educational purpose.
 Remember, with great power comes great responsibility.
 Please Don't be Evil.

-### Tool By @Ksauraj (@noobyysauraj)
+>Tool By @Ksauraj (@noobyysauraj)